SondagesPro/findUserAgentInfo/README.md

 A plugin for LimeSurvey fo fill some questions with browser information

+See the plugin in action on [findUserAgentInfo example survey](http://demonstration.sondages.pro/772229)

 ## Installation

 See [Install and activate a plugin for LimeSurvey](http://extensions.sondages.pro/install-and-activate-a-plugin-for-limesurvey.html)